The Sunday Times: The Murdoch years (1981–present)

 John Witherow, who became editor at the end of 1994 (after several months as acting editor), continued the newspaper's expansion.
 A website was launched in 1996 and new print sections added: "Home" in 2001, and "Driving" in 2002, which in 2006 was renamed "InGear".
 (It reverted to the name "Driving" from 7 October 2012, to coincide with the launch of a new standalone website, Sunday Times Driving.)
 Technology coverage was expanded in 2000 with the weekly colour magazine "Doors", and in 2003 "The Month", an editorial section presented as an interactive CD-ROM.
 Magazine partworks were regular additions, among them "1000 Makers of Music", published over six weeks in 1997.

 John Witherow oversaw a rise in circulation to 1.3 million and reconfirmed The Sunday Times's reputation for publishing hard-hitting news stories – such as the cash for questions scandal in 1994 and the cash for honours scandal in 2006, and revelations of corruption at FIFA in 2010.
 The newspaper's foreign coverage has been especially strong, and its reporters, Marie Colvin, Jon Swain, Hala Jaber, Mark Franchetti and Christina Lamb have dominated the Foreign Reporter of the Year category at the British Press Awards since 2000.
 Colvin, who worked for the paper from 1985, was killed in February 2012 by Syrian forces while covering the siege of Homs during that country's civil war.

 In common with other newspapers, The Sunday Times has been hit by a fall in circulation, which has declined from a peak of 1.3 million to just over 710,000.
 It has a number of digital-only subscribers, which numbered 99,017 by January 2019.

 During January 2013, Martin Ivens became 'acting' editor of The Sunday Times in succession to John Witherow, who became the 'acting' editor of The Times at the same time.
 The independent directors rejected a permanent position for Ivens as editor to avoid any possible merger of The Sunday Times and daily Times titles.

+In 2019, after passing government scrutiny, The Sunday Times and The Times began to "share resources" in what was considered a partial merger, though retaining distinct editors.

+Election endorsements

+The paper endorsed the Conservative Party in the 2005 UK general election, the 2010 UK general election, the 2015 UK general election, the 2017 UK general election, and the 2019 UK general election, before endorsing the Labour Party in the 2024 UK general election.